-The subdivision proposal is consistent with the established planning framework, and the revised plan of subdivision responds to the issues raised in referral advice and is consistent with State Policy.
+The subdivision proposal is consistent with the established planning framework, State Planning Policy and regional settlement planning and the modified subdivision plan responds to the issues raised in referral advice.

-Model conditions have been applied to the application, with the exception of conditions 1, 2, 7, 9, 12, 13, 23, 27, 33, 37, 38 and 39 which deal with modifying the plan of subdivision; intersection upgrades; requirements of the structure plan; environmental protection and landscaping; the primary school site; and bushfire mitigation and respond to the issues discussed in this report.
+Model conditions have been applied to the application, with the exception of conditions 1, 2, 6, 8, 11, 12, 23, 27, 33, 37, 38 and 39 which deal with modifying the plan of subdivision; intersection upgrades; requirements of the structure plan; environmental protection and landscaping; the primary school site; and bushfire mitigation and respond to the issues discussed in this report.